 Rural Water Use Efficiency for Irrigation Futures is a Queensland Government program managed by CANEGROWERS for the sugarcane industry.
 Growers in rising groundwater areas have been able to access incentives for improving irrigation systems to reduce deep drainage and establish conjunctive use dewatering bores.
 Productivity services have had funding available to support growers with irrigation decision support information.
 RWUE-IF has supported the production of CANEGROWERS Virtual Bus Tour videos.

 CANEGROWERS has been awarded a contract to run a series of 60 on farm trials of enhanced efficiency fertilisers.
-Dubbed EEF60, the project will run across three growing seasons in a bid to identify if they can meet the aims of improving nitrogen use efficiency (NUE) while reducing losses without impacting farm profitability or productivity.
-Working with Sugar Research Australia, the sites are being for a variety of soil and climatic conditions to host the controlled and replicated field trials with 30 sites to be in the Wet Tropics region, 15 in the Burdekin, 10 in the Central Region and 5 in the Southern growing region.
+Dubbed EEF60, the project will run across three growing seasons and be managed by Sugar Research Australia.
+The aim is to identify if the fertilisers can meet the aims of improving nitrogen use efficiency (NUE) while reducing losses without impacting farm profitability or productivity.
+The sites have been selected for a variety of soil and climatic conditions.
+In this video, SRA's Nick Hill explains the process.

 CANEGROWERS actively supports and promotes grower-government partnership programs which benefit water quality for the Great Barrier Reef.
 CANEGROWERS Virtual Bus Tour videos feature growers who have been involved in these programs.

 Reef Rescue (2008-2013) saw $73 million of water quality grants spent in the sugarcane industry including projects on farms totalling 295,000 hectares.
 Growers contributed approximately $71 million to the projects which underpinned an estimated 16% reduction in dissolved inorganic nitrogen going out to the Reef.